TerraBreus/minishell/docs/zachaar/daily_logs/may12.md

 This gave me some overview and I tried to put it down in pseudocode.
 Hopefully I can still follow this tomorrow and implement this into actual syntax.

-The main problem I dealt with today was the fact that STD\IN and STD\_OUT are two processes you don't want to close if you want to have a continious interaction with the user.
+The main problem I dealt with today was the fact that STD\_IN and STD\_OUT are two processes you don't want to close if you want to have a continious interaction with the user.
 Thus when I call `dup2(pfd[1], STDOUT_FILENO)` I close the process of STDOUT.
-In the child this is permitted as soon the function called will take over the whole process (Note that this is a different process as the STDIN/OUT processes.
+In the child this is permitted as soon the function called by `execve()` will take over the whole process (Note that this is a different process as the STDIN/OUT processes.
 I lack a better word for those "processes").
 However, if we do this in the parent, we run into the trouble of "cutting off" our connection with the user.
 STDIN\_FILENO will (if done incorrectly) now point towards the read side of the pipe instead of the terminal in which the user is interacting with the program.

 The same will happen with redirection operators.
 This means that redirection must only happen in the child.